Conference on Research in Mathematics Education

 In addition to his roles as Lecturer in Primary Mathematics Education and as Director of Research Communications at the University of Reading’s Institute of Education, Dr. Trakulphadetkrai also serves as an executive committee member and trustee of the UK Association of Teachers of Mathematics.
 Previously, he served as an executive committee member of the British Society for Research into Learning Mathematics; as Chair of the British Congress of Mathematics Education’s Communications Committee as well as Co-Editor of the Mathematical Association’s Primary Mathematics Journal.

-We will also host a Symposium on Efficacy Beliefs of Teachers of Mathematics, welcoming Dr Mark Morgan, who has conducted extensive research in the areas of teacher motivation and job satisfaction and Dr Siún Nic Mhuirí , who will present results from an Irish study with student teachers.
+We welcome Dr Mark Morgan, who has conducted extensive research in the areas of teacher motivation and job satisfaction and Dr Siún Nic Mhuirí , who will present results from an Irish study with student teachers.

 Aisling Twohill (firstname.lastname@example.org)